adithch/manga-eden-node-api-wrapper/README.md

 3) Retrieve information regarding a specific chapter (page number, download link, etc).

-However, given how they are designed, based on which language/deserializer you use the APIs may require some effort client-side in order to be properly consumed.
+However, given how they are designed, depending on which language/deserializer you use the APIs may require some effort client-side in order to be properly consumed.
 For example, the API call to retrieve manga information produces in the response a _Chapter's array_ as follows:

 ```